 One of many examples of the difference a basic research into the original language behind a passage can make (in this case Greek) is in Acts 12:4.
 Note the following verse from the King James translation.

-And when he (Herod the Great) had apprehended him (Peter), he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after EASTER to bring him forth to the people (Acts 12:4)
+And when he (Herod the Great) had apprehended him (Peter), he put him in prison, and delivered him to four quaternions of soldiers (most commentaries state this was a total of sixteen soldiers) to keep him; intending after EASTER . . .
+(Acts 12:4)

 Taken literally, the above verse suggests that the Easter holiday was at least known, if not celebrated, in the first century A.D.
 This assumption is not correct, however, when one studies the Greek behind the English words.

 A quick look up in a good concordance such as Strong's shows that the word translated 'Easter' comes from the Greek word pascha (Strong's Concordance #G3957).
 This word refers to the Biblical (Hebrew) Holy Day known as Passover, the same day Jesus kept before he died.
 Further investigation shows that the same word pascha is in Matthew 26:2, where the KJV translates it correctly as Passover!

 The reason why the word 'Easter' was erroneously put in this verse is because the KJV translators read into the text their own doctrinal biases due to pressure from an outside party.
 The 47 scholars commissioned by King James of England to produce an English translation of the Scriptures were ALL members of the Church of England.
 The Church, which came into existence in 1534 as a split of the Roman Catholic Church, retained many of the teachings of Catholicism that included keeping an Easter-type holiday and rejecting the first century celebration of the Passover.
 In regards to Acts 12:4, the translators succumbed to their own biases and the pressure of King James (the official head of the church) to translate the verse so that it agreed with already accepted doctrines.